Editor's Notes: This series was reported by The Tufts Daily’s Investigative Team. Reena Karasin and Cathy Perloff contributed reporting.

 But what happens when that passion is turned on Ballou?

-“Tufts’ mission is to promote active citizenship in its student body, and it just very much feels like the administration doesn’t live up to that standard it’s set for itself,” senior Brian McGough, a member of TCA, said.
+“Tufts’ mission is to promote active citizenship in its student body, and it just very much feels like the administration doesn’t live up to that standard it’s set for itself,” said senior Brian McGough, a member of TCA.
 “There’s this dissonance between what they say they’re doing and what they’re actually doing.”

 “This is a unique time in the volume and coordination of student energy around these things,” she said.
 “I think it should be seen as a call for structural reimagining of how we address different endemic things … thinking as a structural institution, how are departments and functions defined, and how do we think of them in a way that allows us to collaborate and address things in a different way?”

-Increasing student involvement in activist groups and causes has prompted the Office of Student Affairs to explore creating a working group to review the existing Policy on Gatherings, Demonstrations, Protests and Disturbances and to improve the campus understanding of them, according to McMahon.
+Increasing student involvement in activist groups and causes has prompted the Office of Student Affairs to explore a working group on protests, gatherings and demonstrations to review existing policies on Gatherings, Demonstrations, Protests and Disturbances and to improve the campus understanding of them, according to McMahon.

 Tufts’ Communications and Media Specialist Mickey Toogood, who served as Judicial Affairs Administrator until Jan.
 3, wrote in an email to the Daily that while the working group is not a response to a specific incident, it is a culmination of “ongoing discussions … with a number of students and student organizations.”